Purpose of the REST Report API

 Access to the REST Report API

-In order to be able to use the etracker REST Report API, you need to register with etracker.
-Save a valid email address with our Support in order to receive a so-called developer token.
-Using your email address and the developer token, you will then be authorised to access etracker data using the etracker REST Report API.
+Save a valid email address with our Customer Service in order to receive a developer token: firstname.lastname@example.org.
+Using this email address and the developer token, you will be authorised to access etracker data using the etracker REST Report API.

 In order to protect your privacy and prevent unauthorised use of the etracker Web Services API, you should keep the developer token confidential.